Take notice that the following hydroelectric application has been filed with the Commission and is available for public inspection:

 a.
 Type of Application: Conduit Exemption.

 e.
-Name of Project: Stamford Energy Recovery Project.
+Name of Project: Briones Energy Recovery Project.

 j.
 Status of Environmental Analysis: This application is ready for environmental analysis at this time, and the Commission is requesting comments, reply comments, recommendations, terms and conditions, and prescriptions.

 k.
-Deadline for filing responsive documents: The Commission directs, pursuant to Section 4.34(b) of the Regulations (see Order No. 533 issued May 8, 1991, 56 FR 23108, May 20, 1991) that all comments, motions to intervene, protests, recommendations, terms and conditions, and prescriptions concerning the application be filed with the Commission by November 28, 2005.
-All reply comments must be filed with the Commission by December 14, 2005.
+Deadline for filing responsive documents: The Commission directs, pursuant to section 4.34(b) of the Regulations (see Order No. 533 issued May 8, 1991, 56 FR 23108, May 20, 1991) that all comments, motions to intervene, protests, recommendations, terms and conditions, and prescriptions concerning the application be filed with the Commission by April 30, 2006.
+All reply comments must be filed with the Commission by May 15, 2006.

 l.
-Description of Project: The proposed small conduit hydroelectric project would consist of: (1) T-flanges that would replace sections of the supply pipeline, (2) connecting piping and electronic valves, and (3) a 40-kilowatt reverse pump generator.
-The average annual energy production would be 350,000 kilowatt hours.
+Description of Project: The proposed small conduit hydroelectric project would consist of a proposed 1-megawatt generating unit in the 36-inch diameter pipe at the Briones Pumping Plant.
+The average annual energy production would be 1,364 megawatt-hours.

 q.
 All filings must (1) bear in all capital letters the title “PROTEST”, “MOTION TO INTERVENE”, “NOTICE OF INTENT TO FILE COMPETING APPLICATION”, “COMPETING APPLICATION”, “COMMENTS”, “REPLY COMMENTS,” “RECOMMENDATIONS,” “TERMS AND CONDITIONS,” or “PRESCRIPTIONS;” (2) set forth in the heading the name of the applicant and the project number of the application to which the filing responds; (3) furnish the name, address, and telephone number of the person protesting or intervening; and (4) otherwise comply with the requirements of 18 CFR 385.2001 through 385.2005.
 All comments, recommendations, terms and conditions or prescriptions must set forth their evidentiary basis and otherwise comply with the requirements of 18 CFR 4.34(b).
 Agencies may obtain copies of the application directly from the applicant.
 Any of these documents must be filed by providing the original and eight copies to: The Secretary, Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426.
 An additional copy must be sent to Director, Division of Hydropower Administration and Compliance, Office of Energy Projects, Federal Energy Regulatory Commission, at the above address.
 A copy of any protest or motion to intervene must be served upon each representative of the applicant specified in the particular application.
 A copy of all other filings in reference to this application must be accompanied by proof of service on all persons listed in the service list prepared by the Commission in this proceeding, in accordance with 18 CFR 4.34(b) and 385.2010.Start Signature